DrKLO/Telegram/TMessagesProj/jni/mozjpeg/README.md

 * Trellis quantization.
 When converting other formats to JPEG it maximizes quality/filesize ratio.
 * Comes with new quantization table presets, e.g. tuned for high-resolution displays.
 * Fully compatible with all web browsers.
-* Can be seamlessly integrated into any program using libjpeg.
+* Can be seamlessly integrated into any program that uses the industry-standard libjpeg API.
+There's no need to write any MozJPEG-specific integration code.

 ## Releases